Measuring developer productivity in 2020 for data-driven decision makers

 It's straightforward to understand they evaluate "commits made" and "number of issues worked," but the rest of these are pretty opaque.
 One might deduce that keeping an air of mystery has helped them drive more demo signups?

 A 50 developer team using Pinpoint will pay $1,599 per month when billed annually.

 A recent entrant in the performance metrics space is Code Climate, which launched Velocity (homepage, pricing) in 2018.
 As of early 2019, the v2 launch of Velocity is now the focus of the Code Climate homepage, supplanting their long-popular code quality tools.
 This placement suggests that Code Climate expects Velocity to be the primary focus of their company moving forward.

 Velocity recently published a robust comparison between their features and Pluralsight's.
-If you're considering Velocity, I recommend checking out this page.
-It illustrates how Velocity shares with Pluralsight a common thread of ideology, features, and even some design elements.
+If you're considering Velocity, I recommend checking out their article.
+It illustrates how Velocity shares with Pluralsight a common thread of ideology, features, and design elements.
 For example, both offer a "commit activity log" that use shapes of various color and size to represent commit activity:

 In contrasting with Pluralsight Flow, the article points toward "Surfacing issues" as the area where the products diverge most.
 In their words,